arska/geilisach/README.md

 Development started in 2001 and peak usage was 2002-2012

-It's a stringball of spaghetti code of a teenager learning to code and published mostly for fun ond retro
+It's a stringball of spaghetti code of a teenager learning to code and published mostly for fun and retro

 Settings
 ========